OSGConnect/tutorial-pegasus/README.md

 Connect Stash instance.

 Additionally, this example uses a custom container to run jobs.
-The container capability is provided by OSG ([Docker and Singularity Containers](https://support.opensciencegrid.org/support/solutions/articles/12000024676-docker-and-singularity-containers)) and is used by setting HTCondor properties when defining your workflow.
+The container capability is provided by OSG ([Containers - Overivew](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/)) and is used by setting HTCondor properties when defining your workflow.

 **Exercise 1**: create a copy of the Pegasus tutorial and change the working